 Curious Don

 Don Trynor at the summit of Mount Washington, with the Auto Road on the left and panoramic White Mountain views in the background.

-A river cruise boat on the Li River in Guilin, China, with towering limestone peaks in the background against a bright sky.
+A river cruise boat on Li River China in Guilin, with towering limestone peaks rising against a bright sky.

+Curious Don